 When taking the big step to seek help for an addiction, you deserve help from a team that understands what you’re going through and will be fully committed to helping you.
-The staff at Blueprints for Recovery knows how effective long-term treatment for addiction can be because many of them have benefited from it themselves.
+The staff at The PAC Program knows how effective long-term treatment for addiction can be because many of them have benefited from it themselves.
 We know what it’s like to be trapped in the addiction cycle and how important it is to have a dedicated support team guiding you as you make your way through the recovery process.

 One thing you can expect from each member of the team is focused attention.
 We care about our clients’ recovery and stick with them every step of the way.
 Our residents know that when they’re going through a difficult time, a compassionate, non-judgmental ear is nearby to help them through their struggle.
 Our unique, dedicated approach to recovery has helped hundreds of young addicts turn their lives around and start living life to the fullest.